nb-coin/new-bitcoin/README.md

 The project still in developping, we are constructing from zero line of source code, and in first phase we will release a concise system that assume carry out functional verification.

+The project is written in python, it supports Python2.7+ or Python3.4+

-### Install
+### Install the project

-Setup package not ready yet, please clone the project to your local machine, and put it to python's library directory.
+Setup package not ready yet, please clone the project, and put it to python's library directory in your machine.

 Current version only can run in MAC OS.